 Yes, I highlighted parts of these verses.
 Verse 2:1, referring to the 6th day, says the heavens and earth were finished.
 Verse 2:2 says on the 7th day God ended His work.
 To top it off, in the original Biblical Hebrew, the words finished and ended are identically rendered by the same word, כָּלָה kâlâh, H3615.
 Why did the translators use two different English words here?

 I think the translators saw the problem here.
 If you finish work on the 6th day, you can’t follow immediately by saying on the 7th day God finished His work.
 That doesn’t make sense.
-We’ll start by understanding the various translation of finished / ended, H3615, and how they are used.
+We’ll start by understanding the various translation of finished/ended, H3615, and t.
 Notice the usage in a progressive sense.

 כָּלָה kâlâh kaw-law’; a primitive root; to end, whether intransitive (to cease, be finished, perish) or transitived (to complete, prepare, consume):

 KJV – accomplish, cease, consume (away), determine, destroy (utterly), be (when… were) done, (be an) end (of), expire, (cause to) fail, faint, finish, fulfil, ⨯ fully, ⨯have, leave (off), long, bring to pass, wholly reap, make clean riddance, spend, quite take away, waste.

-You can see that is much broader than just finished or ended.
+You can see that it is much broader than just finished or ended.
 It includes such concepts as bring to pass and longing.
-Both of which indicate the action is NOT totally complete.
-Here are a number of verses which include H3615
+Both of which indicate the action is NOT fully complete.
+Here are several verses which include H3615